jcreinhold/intensity-normalization/README.md

 - WhiteStripe [3]
 - RAVEL [4]

+We use this package to explore the impact of intensity normalization on a synthesis task (pre-print available [here](https://arxiv.org/abs/1812.04652)).

 ** Note that while this release was carefully inspected, there may be bugs.
 Please submit an issue if you encounter a problem. **

 This package was developed by [Jacob Reinhold](https://jcreinhold.github.io) and the other students and researchers of the